Shieldine/git-profile/README.md

 ## Installation
 There are two installation scripts included in this repository: one for UNIX-based systems and one for Windows users.
-Both scripts automatically add the executable to PATH.
+Both scripts automatically add the executable to PATH if requested.

 ### For Linux/MacOS users: